The Pointing Finger (1933 film)

 The Pointing Finger is a 1933 British drama film directed by George Pearson and starring John Stuart, Viola Keats and Leslie Perrins.
-The screenplay concerns a man who plots to murder his half-brother so he can claim his earldom and an inheritance.
+The plot concerns a man who plans to murder his cousin so he can claim his earldom and an inheritance.
 The film was made by Twickenham Film Studios with sets designed by the art director James A. Carter.
 It was distributed by RKO Pictures as a quota quickie.
 Based on the novel The Pointing Finger (1907) by "Rita," it was a remake of the 1922 film of the same name.